wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/query_node.md

 This property adds a `GROUP BY` clause to the query so all the normal behaviors when quering InfluxDB with a `GROUP BY` apply.

-Use group by time when your period is longer than your group by time interval.
+Use group by time when the period is longer than the group by time interval.

 Example: